 For on-campus residents, qualified room-and-board expenses cannot exceed the amount charged by the college for room and board.
 For students living off-campus, qualified room and board expenses are limited to the ‘cost of attendance’ figures provided by the college.
 Contact your financial aid office for more information.

 You can use your education savings to pay for college costs at any eligible institution, including more than 6,000 U.S. colleges and universities and more than 400 international schools.
 For example, you can be a California resident, invest in a Vermont plan and send your student to college in North Carolina.

-Remember, you will need to check with your own plan to learn more about how to take distributions.
+Remember, you will need to check with your own plan to learn more about how to take distributions from your account.
 Depending on your circumstances, you may need to report contributions to or withdrawals from your 529 plan on your annual tax returns.

 What Happens if My Child Doesn’t Go to College?

-- The beneficiary attends a U.S. Military Academy
+- The account beneficiary attends a U.S. Military Academy

 However, the earnings portion of the withdrawal will be subject to federal income tax, and sometimes state income tax.

 What happens to money not used in a 529 plan?